zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_06_en-US_FORGE_OF_FLESH.md

 | Entanglement failure | Node damage or incompatibility | Reassign to different Creator |
 | Interface instability | Lattice defect | Cannot be remediated; unit retired |

 Fabrication failure rates vary but are typically 15-25%.
-Failed units cannot be "fixed"—coherence imprinting is permanent.
+Failed units cannot be "fixed", coherence imprinting is permanent.

 ---